Matei77/RL-Switch-Implementation/README.md

   package is not modified
 - if the package came form a trunk interface and is going to another trunk interface, the package is not modified
-- if the package came form a trunk interafce and is going to an access interface, the 802.1q header is removed.
+- if the package came form a trunk interface and is going to an access interface, the 802.1q header is removed.

 In order to meet these requirements, when a package is received from a trunk interface the